 Which got me thinking …

 Piano playing, especially at more advanced levels, involves some fancy footwork.
 But I can’t help wondering how players manage when they choose to wear fancy footwear.
 Take, for example, these heels…

 I can’t imagine those shoes helping with pedal control – although to be fair, they seem not to diminish Yuja Wang’s stunning pianism!

 At the opposite end of the sartorial spectrum, Alice Sara Ott …

 Personally, I’m not into the barefoot approach either (just look at that wonderfully relaxed wrist though!).
 But I do tend to avoid boots that hinder ankle movement, and any shoe where the heel is fairly thick.

-Slippers are, in a word, ideal.
-But how odd it is that as humans we develop wonderfully practical and comfortable clothing, only to make it socially unacceptable to wear!
+I find slippers ideal.
+But how odd that we humans develop such wonderfully practical and comfortable clothing, only to then make it socially unacceptable to wear!

-So – why shouldn’t my students wear slippers?
-Of course they can, and it would be an improvement on them arriving in whatever footwear they wore to work or school that day.
+So – why shouldn’t I and my students wear slippers?
+Of course we can, and in the case of many of my students it would be far preferable to them keeping on whatever footwear they wore to work or school that day.

 Which brings me, somewhat uncomfortably, to the story of Rupert…